samvk/postcard-creator/README.md

 All error messages are displayed at the top of the dropzone area for the user.

-## PubSub Events
+## Events

-the current list of events *Greetings, World!* listens for are:
+the current list of PubSub Events *Greetings, World!* listens for are:

 * drag			// a user drags a file into the window
 * dragend		// a user stops dragging a file